Q: How do I enter Table Read My Screenplay – HOLLYWOOD? A: Complete the Entry Form Here.

+Q: Do you accept Web Series?
 A: Yes, Web Series will be considered for the Shorts Prize and should be entered as such.
 However, we will only consider the "Pilot" episode of your Web Series.

 Q: What about series intended for streaming (Netflix, Hulu, ABC Digital, etc.) A: Generally-speaking it depends on script length; any Pilot over 20 Pages should be entered as a TV Pilot (like Stranger Things, Catastrophe, etc).
 Series with shorter episodes like Forever 31 and Agents of S.H.I.E.L.D.: Slingshot should be entered as Shorts.

+Q: Be honest: can TV Pilots actually win the Grand Prize?
 A. Yes, Features and Pilots compete for the same prize, and we judge each on its own merits within its medium; TV Pilots have won in the past.

 Q: What’s the minimum/maximum required page length?
 A: Guidelines for suggested page lengths:

-- Features: 70 to 130 Pages
+- Features: 70 to 120 Pages

 - TV Pilots: 20 to 70 Pages